Manx cat: Isle of Man national symbol

 The Isle of Man uses the Manx cat as one of the symbols of the island nation and its unique culture.
 On Isle of Man currency, Manx cats are the subject of the reverse of four special commemorative crown coins.
 The first two, issued in 1970 and 1975, are stand-alone releases in both copper-nickel and silver proofs, while the third, in 1988, inaugurated an ongoing series of annual cat coin issues that have also been produced in gold in various sizes; an almost-hidden Manx cat appears in the background on each of the 1989-onward releases featuring other breeds.
 A Manx, with a kitten, was the featured cat again in 2012.

-A Manx cat, in stylized Celtic knotwork art, also appears on the island's 1980-83 penny.
+A Manx cat, in stylised Celtic knotwork art, also appears on the island's 1980-83 penny.
 The breed figures on numerous Isle of Man postage stamps, including a 2011 series of six that reproduce the art from Victorian era Manx cat postcards, a 1996 one-stamp decorative sheetlet, one stamp in a 1994 tourism 10-stamp booklet, a 1996 five-stamp series of Manx cats around the world, and a 1989 set of the breed in various coat patterns, plus two high-value definitives of 1983 and 1989.
 The cat appears prominently as the subject of a large number of tourist goods and Manx pride items available on the island and over the Internet, serving (along with the triskelion and the four-horned Manx Loaghtan sheep) as an emblem of the Isle of Man.